 Things to do in Melaka, Malaysia

 Melaka (sometimes called Malacca) was our final destination in Malaysia, being also our gateway to Singapore, so we really hoped to find enough interesting things to do in Melaka to ensure that our experience would be a fitting ending to the 40-plus days we spent in Malaysia.
+We had heard good things about Melaka food, so we were prepared to eat our way across the city on our last few days in Malaysia.

 Having trouble booking internal flights in Malaysia?
 Try using Nusatrip!